khchenTW/khchen-academic/content/event/dutch-real-time-days/index.md

 ---
 title: Dutch Real-Time Days
-abstract: I am happy to co-organize a Dutch Real-Time Days event together with real-time systems researchers from TU/e and UvA/TNO.
+abstract: I am happy to co-organize Dutch Real-Time Days event together with real-time systems researchers from TU/e and UvA/TNO.
 The event was funded through a 4TU.NIRICT Call Community Funding, where we invited well-established European researchers in the area to share their current work and ideas for